OpenPoiesis/poietic-tool/Docs/Tool.md

         - Arithmetic formula or a constant value represented by the node. allows_negative (bool)
-        - Flag whether the stock can contain a negative value. delayed_inflow (bool)
-        - Flag whether the inflow of the stock is delayed by one step, when the stock is part of a cycle. position (point) z_index (int)
+        - Flag whether the stock can contain a negative value. position (point) z_index (int)
 ```